 The thing about a tart though, is that the crust is always SO easy and delicious, and comes out so pretty!
 And the FILLING – you can do so many different types of fillings for a tart.
 Chocolate, yogurt, cream cheese, whatever you want.
 Again, usually pretty easy.
 You can also top a tart with a billion different pretty things!
 They’re show-stopping pretty, fun to photograph, and so tasty.
 We need more tarts, people!

-Bob’s Red Mill sent me some almond flour, and I just knew right away that I was going to make a grain-free tart with it.
+Bob’s Red Mill sent me some almond flour, and I just knew right away that I was going to make a gluten-free chocolate tart with it.
 If you haven’t already guessed, I’m a big fan of grain-free baking these days!
 I made this beautiful grain-free sunny citrus tart a while ago, and I can’t stop thinking about it.
 I have been wanting to try a chocolate version for a while!
-I ADORE chocolate and coconut together, so adding a ton of coconut to this was kind of a no-brainer.
+Truthfully, I ADORE chocolate and coconut together, so adding a ton of coconut to this was kind of a no-brainer.
 If you don’t like coconut, you won’t like this tart, unfortunately.
 I’ve got coconut in the crust, filling, AND on top!!

 The crust is simple!
 I used super-fine almond flour, dark cocoa powder, coconut oil and a touch of honey.
 The filling is just as easy!
 You basically make a chocolate ganache out of coconut milk and dark chocolate, then add in some more coconut and vanilla extract.
 This tart can easily be made keto-friendly by using either sugar-free chocolate or unsweetened chocolate with some sweetener added in.
 If you want to make this vegan, use dairy-free chocolate.